What are Western disturbances

 A Western Disturbance is an extra-tropical storm originating in the Mediterranean region that brings sudden winter rains to the northern parts of the Indian subcontinent, extending east to northern parts of Bangladesh and southeast Nepal.

-It is a non-monsoon rainfall pattern which is driven by westerly winds.
+It is a non-monsoon rainfall pattern which is driven by westernly winds.
 The moisture in these storms usually originates from the Mediterranean Sea, the Caspian Sea and the Black sea to the higher layers of the atmosphere, and then in the form of sudden rain and snow.
 It falls on North India, Pakistan and Nepal.
 For Rabi crops in North India, especially for wheat, these storms are very necessary.

-How is the Western Disturbance formed?
+How are the Western Disturbances formed?

 - These disturbances originate in the Mediterranean region.